 - Members to circulate requests for assistance etc. (e.g. "lost" pets!) to other members.

-There are now over 160 members of DentonTalk covering more than half the households in the village who have internet access.
+First launched in 2010, there are now over 270 members of DentonTalk covering more than half the households in the village.

 How It Works